 Method: I would use Pearson correlation to test for a nonzero correlation between LDL and age.

 Inference: The p-value for the correlation test is 0.694 suggesting that we cannot with high confidence reject the null hypothesis that age is not associated with serum LDL level, which is the same with the regression-based conclusion.

+Did not report correlation (1)

+Total: 2

 Discussion Sections: January 13 – 17, 2014